Kaioh17/Task_Manger_/README.md

 # Task Manager (Python + PostgreSQL)

-A simple command-line task manager that allows users to sign up, log in, and manage tasks.
+This is a simple task manager CLI app written in Python using PostgreSQL as the database.

-Built with Python and PostgreSQL using psycopg2 for database operations.
+The goal was to build a working login and task management system from scratch, practice writing clean code, and prep the project for future improvements like testing, APIs, and possibly a web version.

 ---